josh-mchugh/rediscovering-javascript/chapter-6/README.md

 ## template-confusion.js
 Template literals are evaluated when the template literal is evaluate.
 This is something to keep in mind as it can lead to confusion and another reason we should honor immutability whenever possible.

+## nested.js
+Template literals can have nested template literals.
+If a nested template literal is hard to read the break the nested template literal into a seperate regular function or an arrow function.